shivlim/umeemonitor/README.md

 # Running
-Run using tools like screen,tmux or create a service file if you prefer that.
+Run the following commands using tools like screen,tmux or create a service file if you prefer that.
 Clone the github repo.
 After that run the following commands
 - `npm install`